 If you look at these failures you can see how these innovative companies used them to “fail forward”.
 They learned from the failure and turned that learning into future success.

 Just for fun let’s highlight a few of the “big failures” to illustrate my point:

 Facebook Phone (2013)

-While Facebook may have missed the boat thinking that people wanted a phone that was centered around their Facebook lives, they weren’t wrong that people wanted Facebook to be more mobile.
+Facebook may have missed the boat thinking that people wanted a phone that was centred around their Facebook lives.
+Facebook wasn’t wrong that people wanted Facebook to be more mobile.
 While Facebook may have misread the market for a dedicated device it did force them to redouble their efforts on improving their mobile application.

 Apple Pippin (1995)

 In 1995 Apple launched the Pippin – a gaming console that combined games, web browsing, education, and more into one console.
 The launch failed miserably (less than 100,000 units sold), but if you look at the history of Apple in these spaces since you can see the learnings they took from this failure.